tsnellgrove/dark_castle3/doc/to_do.md

 ### VERSION 3.70 START ###
 ##########################

-Version 3.70 Goals
-- extend Creature attributes and methods
-- refactor Burt as a creature object
-- refactor coding as I go

 Burt as an object
 - why?
 	- allows elimination of attack_burt() method of Creature class